 When choosing an engagement ring, it’s easy to get lost in the multitude of decisions about gemstones, color, carat, and value.
 Through all of this, keep in mind that this is a ring you will most likely wear every day for the rest of your life.
 It should be comfortable and needs to fit well with your lifestyle.
 For example, if you have a very active or hands-on job, then a fragile, delicate ring setting will be at risk of getting damaged.
 Or if you work in an office, make sure that you choose a ring that allows you to type comfortably.
 Also, think about your environment: will you be able to protect and clean your ring regularly, or do you need a ring made from a non-tarnishing metal, such as gold?

 Do some research into the metals and stones that you like as well.
-From platinum to rose gold to yellow gold, different metal options have distinct qualities related to durability.
+From platinum and rose gold engagement rings to yellow gold engagement rings, different metal options have distinct qualities related to durability.
 Similarly, some gemstones are surprisingly softer than others, which can make them vulnerable to discoloration and contamination.
 Choose an engagement ring that not only fits your personal style but also your lifestyle and you’ll have a piece that will last forever.

 Choose an Engagement Ring that Fits Your Budget